 We can connect other accounts from Google, Facebook, Microsoft using the Online Accounts page.

-Setup a Password for the login credentials provided in the previous page.
+Setup a password for the login credentials provided on the previous page.

 Now the installation is completed with the below confirmation window.

 You can make use of the Activities option to open the Help window.
 The Getting Started Guide is provided, and the Gnome Help option is available too.
 Various tutorials are provided on How to User Fedora.

 We can open the Gnome software and find the applications and updates available for download.
 Click on the Let’s go shopping option and give a minute to refresh so that we can check for pending updates.
 Updates Tab is opened to check if there are any spinning updates in progress.
 The updates could be done directly from the terminal window too.

 Once the update is done, click on.
 Yes, and this requires a manual reboot in order to complete the process.
 Installing updates via the terminal without using a utility such as a screen or terminal is always a terrible idea unless it is a disposable installation.
 Now the freshly updated Fedora 29 is available.